hkbudb/disk-vss-survey/README.md

-## 🚀 Vector Search for the Future: From Memory-Resident, Static Heterogeneous Storage, to Cloud-Native Architectures
+## 🚀 Vector Search for the Future: From Memory-Resident, Static Heterogeneous Storage, to Cloud-Native Architectures (SIGMOD 2026 Tutorial)

 In this tutorial, we review the evolution of VS techniques from a storage-architecture perspective.
 We first review **memory-resident** methods, covering classical IVF-, hash-, quantization-, and graph-based designs.
 We then present a systematic overview of **heteroge-neous storage** VS techniques, including their index designs, block-level layouts, query strategies, and update mechanisms.
 Finally, we examine emerging **cloud-native** systems and highlight open research opportunities for future large-scale vector retrieval systems. [[📑paper]](https://arxiv.org/pdf/2601.01937)